DNK90/find_left_most_prime/README.md

 Use Sieve Of Sundaram to load all primes from 2 to Max of Int32.
 Then store it to a file and Prime object.
 If the Server is restarted, data will be loaded from file and add to Prime object instead of load everything from scratches.

+The advantage of this solution is result will return nearly immediate.

+However, it would take long (>30s) to load all primes for the first run and consume memory to do it.

 ### Requirement

 1. golang 1.13